What Happens If You Total a Leased Car in Arizona?

 Car accidents involving leased vehicles are more complicated than traditional car accident cases.
 You may need a car accident attorney in Surprise to help you review the terms of your leasing agreement, communicate with the leasing company on your behalf, file a claim, and negotiate with one or more insurance companies for fair compensation.

 An attorney can inform you of your legal rights and guide you through various options that may be available to recover compensation for a total loss.
-Call the Law Offices of John Phebus at (623) 847-7117 for a free car accident case review to learn more.
+Call the Law Offices of John Phebus in Surprise at (623) 847-7117 for a free car accident case review to learn more.